Outis09/8-Week-SQL-Challenge/Case Study #2- Pizza Runner/Data_Cleaning.md

  ----------------
  * The original `customer_orders` table can be accessed [here](case_study.md)

  The `customer_orders` table also needs to be cleaned because it has some `'null'` values.
-Converting all the `'null'` values to actual `NULL` values will make the table clumsy so one again I converted them to `''`.
+Converting all the `'null'` values to actual `NULL` values will make the table clumsy so once again I converted them to `''`.

  ```sql
  CREATE TEMP TABLE customer_orders_temp AS(